Koha-Community/kohadocs/source/acquisitions.rst

 -  :ref:`Enter the vendor/bookseller/jobber <add-a-vendor-label>` in
    Acquisitions

--  Review your :ref:`Acquisitions system preferences <acquisitions-label>`
+-  Review your :ref:`Acquisitions system preferences <acquisitions-system-preferences-label>`

    -  Be sure to fill in the :ref:`MarcFieldsToOrder` preference with values for order files